 After rigorous testing, we placed a 30-foot limit on our own 28 AWG cables, which we call mini CAT6 cables.
 Our goal was to maintain all CAT6 characteristics in our mini CAT6 cabling.
 Since most mini CAT6 cables are used to reduce congestion within a rack, we’ve found that the 30-foot distance isn’t a huge limitation.
 Many cables average seven feet for rack applications.

 Because of the smaller gauge wire, heat is an important factor in 28 AWG copper.
 A smaller wire has more resistance than a larger one.
 When electricity goes through resistance, the energy is dissipated in the form of increased heat.
-Heat has an adverse effect on data transmission.
-If you have too much heat in the cable, the connection will not work.
+The heat has an adverse effect on data transmission, if you have too much heat in the cable the connection will not work.

 The smaller gauge requires a connector designed specifically for that gauge of wire.
 It is also beneficial for the boot/strain relief to be designed for the smaller overall diameter of the cable.
 This ensures a proper crimp and strain relief so the assembly won’t fail while in use.